Ruslana Korshunova: Death

 Muhammad Naqib, a concierge who worked in Korshunova's building stated, "I was shocked when I saw her on the pavement.
-She was on the road, small and pitiful, in a puddle of blood, surrounded by a crowd.
+She was on the road, small and pitiful, in a puddle of blood!
+Surrounded by a crowd.
 Her arms and neck were broken", the man said.
 Naqib was immediately suspicious.
 "Only next day I realized what was wrong.
 It was her hair!
 It was much shorter than when I last saw her that night, lively and happy.
 It seemed like it was cut in a hurry since the ends were uneven."
 Moscow mortician Sergey, who worked on her makeup in a Moscow morgue, stated "All I got is a polite 'thank you'.
 But nobody called me for an interview ... [t]he hair could fall out because of a strong impact, but it could not become shorter.
 When I was preparing the body for a funeral, I noticed that the hair was in a very poor condition.
 I even offered to find her a wig, but her relatives refused.
 The ends were uneven, as if someone had cut it with scissors."
 According to the testimony of many witnesses, no strangers or suspicious people were noticed on the day of Korshunova's death in her building on Water Street.
 The back exit in the yard is visible to the concierge, and nobody could pass by the reception unnoticed.
 During her last visit, Korshunova's mother stopped at the apartment.
 According to Korshunova's friends, Valentina spent several hours at the door of the apartment.
 She is still hoping to find the answer from the local police.
 On July 7, 2008, Korshunova was buried at Khovanskoye Cemetery in Moscow.
 Her mother stated to Russian newspaper Komsomolskaya Pravda that the Russian capital was one of her daughter's favorite cities, and that "[She] would want her beloved Moscow to be her last resting place."

+Jeffrey Epstein connection

+In January 2024, documents about sexual predator Jeffrey Epstein were published and it was revealed that Ruslana visited his island two years before her death.